 A fan of both music and technology, Blair Robb is actively involved in exploring the future of the music industry.
-Driven to continue producing, engineering, and developing great artists, he is also focused on educational technology, social media and related start-ups.
+Driven to continue producing, engineering, and developing great artists, he’s also focused on educational technology, social media, and related start-ups.

-Studio engineering led to audio engineering for film, both on set and in the studio, recording among others: Rufus Wainwright, Hawksley Workman, Little Jimmy Scott, Lindsay Lohan, Kate Hudson and Matthew McConaughey with Marvin Hamlisch on piano.
+Studio engineering led to audio engineering for film, both on-set and in the studio, recording numerous artists, including Rufus Wainwright, Hawksley Workman, Little Jimmy Scott, Lindsay Lohan, Kate Hudson and Matthew McConaughey with Marvin Hamlisch on piano.
 These opportunities to work with film studios included: Rhombus Media on Stormy Weather; Disney on Confessions of a Teenage Drama Queen; Paramount Pictures on How to Lose a Guy in 10 Days with music producer Don Was; and Universal Studios on Honey with music producer Rodney Jerkins.